KelvinShadewing/KyrodianLegends/wiki/hidegvins.md

 ## Notes

 Hidegvin is a portmanteau of Hungarian words "hideg" meaning "chill" and "pingvin" meaning "penguin".
-It's both a reference to my herritage and to Chill Penguin from Mega Man X, my favorite game as a kid.
+It's both a reference to my heritage and to Chill Penguin from Mega Man X, my favorite game as a kid.